Unicorn: A Universal and Collaborative Reinforcement Learning Approach Towards Generalizable Network-Wide Traffic Signal Control: Related Work

 \subsection{Traditional Traffic Signal Control}

 Traditional TSC methods can be broadly classified into \textbf{fixed-time control} and \textbf{adaptive control}.
-As discussed by Roess et al.~\cite{roess2004traffic}, fixed-time control operates based on a pre-determined phase cycle and timing of phases, yet it struggles to adapt to complex, changing traffic flows.
+As discussed by Roess et al.~\cite{roess2004traffic}, fixed-time control operates based on a predetermined phase cycle and timing of phases, yet it struggles to adapt to complex, changing traffic flows.
 On the other hand, adaptive control systems, such as SCOOT~\cite{hunt1982scoot} and SCATS~\cite{pr1992scats} adjust signal plans in response to real-time traffic conditions, leveraging data collected from Induction Loop Detectors (ILDs) for more responsive management.
 Furthermore, the max-pressure control~\cite{varaiya2013max} optimizes traffic flow at intersections by minimizing the difference in the vehicle counts between upstream and downstream roads.
-However, their limitations in adapting to dynamic and complex traffic flows have led to the development of more advanced approaches, such as model predictive control (MPC) and schedule-driven methods.
+However, due to their reliance on hand-crafted rules or simplified models with fixed assumptions, these methods struggle to adapt to dynamic and complex traffic flows, prompting the development of more advanced approaches such as model predictive control (MPC) and schedule-driven methods.
 MPC methods~\cite{ye2015two, wu2018distributed} plan a sequence of signal actions based on traffic predictions, which offers flexibility to handle irregular flows.
-However, their reliance on complex optimization programs limits scalability in large networks.
+However, the high computational cost of real-time optimization, especially in centralized settings, limits their scalability and timely responsiveness in large-scale networks.
 Schedule-driven methods~\cite{xie2012schedule, hu2019softpressure, goldstein2018expressive} address this issue by formulating ATSC as a scheduling problem, where vehicles are treated as jobs.
-These methods achieve scalability through efficient algorithms and upstream-downstream coordination but depend on precise vehicle sensing, which is often unreliable in real-world dynamic traffic conditions.
+They achieve scalability by combining computationally efficient scheduling algorithms with lightweight decentralized coordination mechanisms.
+However, as scheduling decisions rely on accurate vehicle arrival predictions, potential errors from sensor noise and traffic fluctuations can lead to suboptimal or unstable control in real-world scenarios.
 In a recent study, Wang et al.~\cite{wang2024real} proposed an explicit multi-agent coordination (EMC)-based online planning method for real-time network-level ATSC, focusing on further improving coordination performance, robustness, and scalability.